China economic growth lower than forecast

 Meanwhile, fixed asset investment, a key driver of China's growth, rose at an annual rate 20.9% in the first three months of year.
 Analysts had expected growth of more than 21%.

 "The Chinese economy is showing soft growth momentum in the first quarter," said Wei Yao of Societe Generale.
-"All these figures showed that the economy is in a weak recovery."'Not a bad thing'
+"All these figures showed that the economy is in a weak recovery."

 Over the past few years, China has relied heavily on its exports and investment spending to maintain a strong pace of growth.